Internship and Research Participant Programs

 Apartment/Home Rentals

-Many interns and research participants choose to live in apartments which can be found through various sites such Apartments.com and Craigslist.
-If you are looking to sublet a private apartment or room in a house, this is an option for finding one.
-The closest cities to search for housing are Aiken, SC, North Augusta, SC and Augusta, GA.
+Some interns and research participants choose to live in apartments.
+If you prefer to sublet a private apartment or room in a house, the closest cities to the lab are Aiken, South Carolina, North Augusta, South Carolina, and Augusta, Georgia.

 Transportation

-Interns and research participants must have their own transportation to and from SRNL.
-Public transportation is not available.
+Public transportation is not available, so interns and research participants must have their own transportation to and from SRNL.
 Many interns do choose to carpool after they arrive and connect with other interns.

 Valarie H. Preddy